nickreich/cda/pages/project.md

 Each group will be expected to hand in the following items

-1. a PDF file containing the data analysis write-up that has been typeset using RMarkdown/knitr,
+1. a PDF file containing the data analysis write-up that has been typeset using RMarkdown/knitr, submitted via group folder on Google Drive
 2. a single paper copy of the final report.

 Choice of a good dataset will be particularly important.
 Each group should consider multiple datasets as possibilities and will need to have their final choice approved by the instructor.